 - A modification that NCI has made to the Census Bureau estimates only affects population estimates for the state of Hawaii.
 Based on concerns that the native Hawaiian population has been vastly undercounted in previous censuses, the Epidemiology Program of the Hawaii Cancer Research Center

-A further modification made by W&P to all intercensal and postcensal estimates (from July 1, 1969 to July 1, 2023) breaks age data for 85+ into single year of age up to 89 and 90+, for all combinations by county, sex, bridged race and Hispanic origin.
-For the first time, this new age data is used to calculate cancer rates adjusted using 20 age groups (with the additional 85-89 age group) in NCI's April 2025 release.
+A further modification made by W&P to all intercensal and postcensal estimates (from July 1, 1969 to July 1, 2024) breaks age data for 85+ into single year of age up to 89 and 90+, for all combinations by county, sex, bridged race and Hispanic origin.
+The age data is used to calculate cancer rates adjusted using 20 age groups (with the additional 85-89 age group) in NCI's April 2026 release.
 This switch from 19 age groups to 20 age groups for age adjustment will result in different rates even in years where the numerators (case counts for incidence rates and death counts for mortality rates) remain unchanged, reflecting differential weights given to 84-89 age group and 90+ age group populations.

 Single year of age population estimates by county are available on the Download U.S. Population Data page.
 The methods used to create these estimates are described in Single Year of Age County Population Estimates.